-- Provide details of the construction works including the exact location(s), nature and extent of the activities. - Identify who the construction activities are being conducted for (i.e. landowner, leaseholder or sub-leaseholder), and include details of who will be implementing the TMP (i.e. name, job title and contact details). - Include how the prevention of injury to workers due to traffic hazards within the site will be addressed, along with details for protecting pedestrians from site traffic, and ensuring the safe movement of traffic on port roads. - Provide details of the proposed commencement and completion dates, the working hours (i.e. day and/or night, start and finish times), and the duration of the construction works.
+- Provide details of the site operations including the exact location(s), nature and extent of the activities. - Identify who the site operations are being conducted for (i.e. landowner, leaseholder or sub-leaseholder), and include details of who will be implementing the operational TMP (i.e. name, job title and contact details). - Include how the prevention of injury to workers due to traffic hazards within the site will be addressed, along with details for protecting pedestrians from site traffic, and ensuring the safe movement of traffic on port roads. - Provide details of the proposed commencement and completion dates, the working hours (i.e. day and/or night, start and finish times).
 In high traffic volume periods the proposed hours of work should be selected to maintain, as far as practicable, site operation volumes during peak hours without compromising safety.

-3.4 Construction Site Details
+3.4 Site details